ParallelMaths/parallel/pages/11-12-gravity.md

 How many different quilt patterns are possible?

-Two patters are considered to be the same if one can be rotated to look exactly like the other.
+Two patterns are considered to be the same if one can be rotated to look exactly like the other.

 * [ ] 3
 * [ ] 4